mikaelvesavuori/oso-serverless-authorizer/README.md

 Oso uses proprietary files in the `.polar` format to store the policies it will use.

-Assets and files like that tend to cause problems with bundlers, like Webpack, which is incredibly common (and useful) when building web applications.
+Assets and files like that tend to cause problems with bundlers, like Webpack, which are incredibly common (and useful) when building web applications.

 Despite trying several solutions for a few hours I was unable to get everything working the way you might expect with Webpack, Serverless Framework, and `serverless-offline`.